About the Quinault Indian Nation

 The Quinault Division of Natural Resources is helping to consolidate the Nation’s holdings by purchasing trust and fee lands.
 Consolidation will allow the Nation to manage the land more holistically for the long-term benefit all.

 The Quinault Division of Natural Resources employs almost 90 people in jobs ranging from technical specialists, scientists and field workers to administrative support and management.
-Most staff are based at QDNR headquarters in Taholah, but staff also have offices at two fish hatcheries, the Seedling Storage Unit on the QIN, the Salal Field Station near Amanda Park, and the Port of Westport on Grays Harbor.
-Staff is under the leadership of Director Dave Bingaman and Pauline Capoeman, Assistant to the Director.
+Most team members are based at QDNR headquarters in Taholah, but the team also has offices at two fish hatcheries, the Seedling Storage Unit on the QIN, the Salal Field Station near Amanda Park, and the Port of Westport on Grays Harbor.
+The QDNR team is under the leadership of Director Dave Bingaman and Pauline Capoeman, Assistant to the Director.

 The Quinault Division of Natural Resources manages and watches over the natural resources on the Quinault Indian Nation and within the Nation’s Usual and Accustomed Area.
 Timber Harvest and fishing are managed for sustainable production and balanced with the needs of fish, wildlife and other living beings to leave a long-term legacy for future generations.
 Cultural resources such as “the canoe stand” – an area of exceptionally large cedar trees that is maintained for future canoe-builders – are respected.